-The ADE7854/ADE7858/ADE7868/ADE7878 can be programmed to detect when the absolute value of any phase voltage drops below a certain peak value for a number of half-line cycles.
+The ADE7854A/ADE7858A/ADE7868A/ADE7878A can be programmed to detect when the absolute value of any phase voltage drops below a certain peak value for a number of half line cycles.

 The phase where this event takes place is identified in Bits[14:12] (VSPHASE[x]) of the PHSTATUS register.
-This condition is illustrated in Figure 49.
+See Figure 50 for an example of this condition.

-Figure 49 shows Phase A voltage falling below a threshold that is set in the SAG level register (SAGLVL) for four half-line cycles (SAGCYC = 4).
-When Bit 16 (SAG) in the STATUS1 register is set to 1 to indicate the condition, Bit VSPHASE[0] in the PHSTATUS register is also set to 1 because the event happened on Phase A Bit 16 (SAG) in the STATUS1 register.
-All Bits[14:12] (VSPHASE[2], VSPHASE[1], and VSPHASE[0]) of the PHSTATUS register (not just the VSPHASE[0] bit) are erased by writing the STATUS1 register with the SAG bit set to 1.
+Figure 50 shows Phase A voltage falling below a threshold that is set in the sag level register (SAGLVL) for four half line cycles (SAGCYC = 4).
+When Bit 16 (sag) in the STATUS1 register is set to 1 to indicate the condition, Bit VSPHASE[0] in the PHSTATUS register is also set to 1 because the event happened on Phase A. All Bits[14:12] (VSPHASE[2], VSPHASE[1], and VSPHASE[0]) of the PHSTATUS register (not just the VSPHASE[0] bit) are erased by writing to the STATUS1 register with the sag bit set to 1.

-The SAGCYC register represents the number of half-line cycles the phase voltage must remain below the level indicated in the SAGLVL register to trigger a SAG condition; 0 is not a valid number for SAGCYC.
-For example, when the SAG cycle (SAGCYC[7:0]) contains 0x07, the SAG flag in the STATUS1 register is set at the end of the seventh half line cycle for which the line voltage falls below the threshold.
-If Bit 16 (SAG) in MASK1 is set, the $\overline{\text{IRQ1}}$ interrupt pin is driven low in case of a SAG event in the same moment the Status Bit 16 (SAG) in STATUS1 register is set to 1.
-The SAG status bit in the STATUS1 register and all Bits[14:12] (VSPHASE[2], VSPHASE[1], and $\overline{\text{VSPHASE}}[0]$ ) of the PHSTATUS register are cleared, and the $\overline{\text{IRQ1}}$ pin is returned to high by writing to the STATUS1 register with the status bit set to 1.
+The SAGCYC register represents the number of half line cycles that the phase voltage must remain below the level indicated in the SAGLVL register to trigger a sag condition; 0 is not a valid number for SAGCYC.
+For example, when the sag cycle (SAGCYC[7:0]) contains 0x07, the sag flag in the STATUS1 register is set at the end of the seventh half line cycle for which the line voltage falls below the threshold.
+If Bit 16 (sag) in MASK1 is set, the $\overline{1RQ1}$ interrupt pin is driven low during a sag event at the same moment Status Bit 16 (sag) in the STATUS1 register is set to 1.
+Writing to the STATUS1 register with the status bit set to 1 clears the sag status bit in the STATUS1 register, clears Bits[14:12] (VSPHASE[2], VSPHASE[1], and VSPHASE[0]) of the PHSTATUS register, and returns the $\overline{1RQ1}$ pin to high.

-When the Phase B voltage falls below the indicated threshold into the SAGLVL register for two line cycles, Bit VSPHASE[1] in the PHSTATUS register is set to 1, and Bit VSPHASE[0] is cleared to 0.
-Simultaneously, Bit 16 (SAG) in the STATUS1 register is set to 1 to indicate the condition.
+When the Phase B voltage falls below the indicated threshold in the SAGLVL register for two line cycles, Bit VSPHASE[1] in the PHSTATUS register is set to 1 and Bit VSPHASE[0] clears to 0.
+Simultaneously, Bit 16 (sag) in the STATUS1 register is set to 1 to indicate the condition.

 Note that the internal zero-crossing counter is always active.
-By setting the SAGLVL register, the first SAG detection result is, therefore, not executed across a full SAGCYC period.
-Writing to the SAGCYC register when the SAGLVL register is already initialized resets the zero-crossing counter, thus ensuring that the first SAG detection result is obtained across a full SAGCYC period.
+By setting the SAGLVL register, the first sag detection result does not execute across a full SAGCYC period.
+Initializing the SAGLVL prior to writing to the SAGCYC register resets the zero-crossing counter, thus ensuring that the first sag detection result is obtained across a full SAGCYC period.